Yes- Talk

 Tony Kaye: Hammond organ

-Trevor Rabin: guitar, keyboards, vocals, additional bass (uncredited)
+Trevor Rabin: guitar, keyboards, vocals

 Chris Squire: bass, vocals